mobify/branching-strategy/README.md

 ### This document is not...

 **Written in stone.** Pull requests welcome!
-We will iterate on this document based on feedback.

-**The one true way to work on projects.** There are edgecases and this document does not intent to answer them all.
+**The one true way to work on projects.** This document covers the 95% of cases that Mobifiers encounter in their day to day.
+The other 5% is up to you!

-**A guide on deployment or workflows.** Build deployment and workflow stratgies on top of these branching models in a way that best fits your team.
+**A complete guide to deployment or workflow strategies.** Build these on top of this model in a way that best fits your team.

 ## Project Types